-Background
+I. Background

-2. The ICPM, at its seventh session in 2005, tasked the Focus Group (FG) with developing the Terms of Reference and composition of a working group to carry out a feasibility study on the international recognition of pest free areas (PFAs).
+1. At its Seventh session in 2005, the Interim Commission on Phytosanitary Measures tasked the Focus Group (FG) with developing the Terms of Reference and composition of a working group to carry out a feasibility study on the international recognition of pest free areas (PFAs).